-The complexity of means-tested benefits, the expense of their administration and the harassment and insecurity faced by citizens when their circumstances necessitated making a claim gave rise to research into the feasibility of a Basic or Citizen's Income (CI) (Jordan, 1987; Parker, 1989; Purdy, 1993, Walter, 1989).
+The complexity of means-tested benefits, the expense of their administration and the harassment and insecurity faced by citizens when their circumstances necessitated making a claim gave rise to research into the feasibility of a Basic or Citizen's Income (CI) (Jordan, 1987, Parker 1989, Purdy, 1993, Walter, 1989).
 By amalgamating all cash benefits and tax allowances and thereby reducing administrative costs of the present social security system, a non means-tested, non job-related income could be paid to each individual regardless of household circumstances.
-Such security of income offers potential for flexibility in work arrangements (e.g. part-time, career changes and interruptions, job-sharing) in line with changing economic circumstances.
-These proposals bear some superficial similarity to Douglas' National Dividend proposals in that the individual is the unit of assessment for a payment which does alter with household, or employment.
+These proposals bear some superficial similarity to Douglas' National Dividend proposals in that the individual is the unit of assessment for a payment, which does not alter with household, employment status or employment.
 However, payment of a CI of subsistence proportions would be necessary to remove the complexities and expense of means testing.
-Moreover, it would require an income tax rate of 70 per cent.
-Thus the redistribution of income from the employed to the unemployed through a CI lacks political and economic feasibility.
+Moreover, it would require an income tax rate of 70 percent.
+Thus redistribution of income from the employed to the unemployed through a CI lacks political and economic feasibility.